nakibulshaki/nakibulshaki/README.md

 ### Hi there, This is Nakib -  [3xp3rT][website] 👋

 ## I'm a Software Engineer!
-- 🔭 I’m currently working on a [A EPOS Solution][website]!
+- 🔭 I’m currently working on a RSLog(a civil engineering project)!
-- 🌱 I’m currently learning React 🤣
+- 🌱 I’m currently learning architecture & design pattern  🤣
 - 👯 I’m looking to collaborate with other Tech Enthusiastic
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects

 ### Connect with me: